josrenato/biomaglab.github.io/content/en/authors/maria/_index.md

 Maria is a pre-scientific-initiation student at the University of São Paulo.
 Her role at Biomag Lab is to address the content that is studied in the laboratory, placing it on a website and she creates pictures and takes photos about the subject viewed in the lab.
-She is like a content creator.
+She works creating content.
 Also she is studying administration at ETEC Antonio de Pádua Cardoso and her goal is to be better than now.